 (1678 - 1741)

-Vivaldi's father was a violinist at St. Mark's, and there are indications that Antonio received his early musical schooling from within the family.
-He is understood to have trained as a priest and was ordained in 1703.
-With this achieved, Vivaldi gave up any pretence to a life of the cloth and instead concentrated on his musical career.
-The same year he was appointed as maestro di violino by the Ospedale della Pieta, a charitable religious foundation for the education and upbringing of female orphans.
-His relationship with the Pieta was to last for the rest of his life, a central pivot around which his musical activities could revolve.
+Vivaldi's father was a violinist at St. Mark's, and there are indications that the young Antonio received his early musical schooling from within the family.
+He studied to be a priest, and was ordained in 1703.
+Afterwards, Vivaldi gave up any pretense of being a man of the cloth and instead concentrated on his musical career.
+The same year, he was appointed as maestro di violino by the Ospedale della Pieta, a charitable religious foundation dedicated to the education and upbringing of female orphans.
+His relationship with the Pieta would last for the rest of his life, and was a central point around which his musical activities would revolve.

 Thus began the career of the man known to all as "Il Prete Rosso" (the Red Priest), due to his extraordinary shock of red hair.
 It's possible that Vivaldi's decision to join the priesthood solved the problem of earning a living and thus allowed him to practice the art he was obsessed with.
 It is clear that his family was not well-off and was unable to support him in the manner of Albinoni, who remained an amateur composer until well into his thirties.
 That Vivaldi was appointed, in part at least, because of his composing abilities seems assured by the fact that his superior at the Pieta was Francesco Gasparini, a former pupil of Corelli and a capable operatic composer.